SoloPHP/Query-Builder/README.md

 - **Condition Groups**: Complex `WHERE` clauses with closures.
 - **Join Clauses**: `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN` support in `SELECT` and `UPDATE`.
 - **Raw SQL**: Safely insert raw SQL snippets when needed.
+- **RawExpression Support**: Use RawExpression objects in select fields for complex expressions.
+- **Select Bindings**: Add parameters directly to the select statement for secure value binding.
 - **HAVING Support**: Add `HAVING` clauses the same way you use `WHERE`.
 - **Field Mapping**: Consistent field mapping for both search and orderBy operations across joins.
 - **Search Functionality**: Easily implement search with keywords across fields and optional fields mapping when using joins.